Rashedul/diffER/README.md

 pybedtools.chromosomesizes("hg38")
 ```
 - `--group_A_beds` and `--group_B_beds` bed files can be provided as list and/or wildcard (`*`) character.
-- Required number of samples per group is at least 4.
+- The required number of samples per group is at least 4.

 #### Usage
 ```